hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 We need to fetch the current list of todos from the cache.
 So let's import the `GET_MY_TODOS` query that we defined in the `TodoPrivateList.vue` component.

+In the same file `TodoInput.vue`, make the following updates:

 ```javascript
 <script>